Frank-Cai0709/BALANCE/README.md

 Breast cancer remains the most prevalent malignancy among women globally, underscoring the critical importance of early detection and accurate classification.
 However, existing deep learning-based computer-aided diagnosis (CAD) systems often struggle to strike a balance between high classification accuracy and interpretability.

-To address this trade-off, we propose **DGMHA-ProtoNet**, a novel framework that synergistically combines attention-enhanced feature representation with prototype-based interpretability.
+To address this trade-off, we propose **DGMHA-OPF**, a novel framework that synergistically combines attention-enhanced feature representation with prototype-based interpretability.

 - We design a **Dual-Granularity Multi-Head Attention (DGMHA)** module to capture both coarse- and fine-grained long-range dependencies, thereby enriching feature expressiveness.
 - For enhanced interpretability, we introduce a **Dual Latent Space Prototype Projection** mechanism that jointly leverages: